Anguirel86/ctjot_web_generator/Installation.md

 1. `./deploy/deploy.sh -k` will shut down the web generator.
 2. `./deploy/deploy.sh -r` will rerun the last run configuration

-The docker-compose used for the last run configuration is linked in deploy/docker-compose.yml.
+The docker-compose yaml file used for the last run configuration is linked in deploy/docker-compose.yml.
 This can be used for any manual docker-compose commands.

 #### Wiki data migration